-Colocation (often referred to as “colo”) is the practice of putting your data (stored on a server) into a shared data centre.
-The goal of colocation is to reduce costs and cut down on the manpower needed for the management of the hardware.
+What is colocation?
+Often referred to as “colo,” this is the practice of putting your data (stored on a server) into a shared data centre.
+The primary goal of colocation is to reduce costs and reduce the manpower needed to manage hardware.

-You, as the business consuming these services, will often provide the servers, whereas the colocation providers cover the costs of things such as power, cooling, communication and storage space.
-Although this seems like a simple process, there are some to consider when selecting your ideal data centre.
+As the client consuming these services, you will often provide the servers themselves.
+Meanwhile, the colocation provider covers the costs of power, cooling, communication, and storage space.
+Although this seems like a simple process, there are some things to consider when selecting your ideal data centre.

-You will want to ensure that the provider has all the infrastructure in place so that you have access to your data where and when you need it.
-Colocation services typically will have power management, high-speed connections and strategic placement of data centres (for both your primary and backup data centres) to minimize downtime.
+You will want to ensure that your provider has the infrastructure in place to provide access to your data where and when you need it.
+Colocation services typically have power management, high-speed connections, and strategic locations to minimize downtime.
+Don’t forget to confirm this for both your primary and backup data centres.

-Another thing to investigate is the colo provider’s disaster recovery plan.
-What does it look like if all power is lost in a data centre?
+Another thing to confirm is the colo provider’s disaster recovery plan.
+What happens if all power is lost in a data centre?
 How do they ensure your data is safe no matter the environmental conditions?

-In many cases, colocation is a multi-year investment, so you will want to ensure that your service can continue to grow with your business.
-You’ll want to know what the process would look like for adding additional servers.
-If you do migrate to the cloud, what does that process look like?
+Colocation is likely a multi-year investment, so you’ll want to ensure that your service can grow with your business.
+What does the process look like for adding additional servers?
+If you migrate to the cloud, what does that look like?

 When it comes to providers, some offer Infrastructure-as-a-Service (IaaS) or Virtual Data Centre solutions.
-This will streamline the transition process for you in the future.
-At iTel, we offer a full Managed Cloud solution that helps connect you to large cloud providers.
+This will streamline the transition process for you in the future. iTel offers a full Managed Cloud solution that connects you to major cloud providers.

 A Total Package